Siphon880gh/devbrain/Enterprise - Software Development Standards/_Software Development Standards - Concept PRIMER.md

 By following these guidelines, you’ll have a **robust** and **consistent** user experience across a wide range of devices, including notoriously finicky iOS browsers and aggressively caching iPads.

 ---
-#### 4. **Architecture and Design Standards**
+#### 4. **Code Design Standards**

-In addition to coding conventions and scaling strategies, it’s essential to follow proven architectural and design patterns.
+In addition to coding conventions and scaling strategies, it’s essential to follow proven code design patterns.
 These standards ensure your application remains performant, modular, and maintainable as it grows.

 ##### 4.1 **Algorithms and Data Structures**